phronmophobic/blog/markdown/dewey-analysis.md

 Usages range from [questionable](https://github.com/adereth/unicode-math) to [╯°□°╯ ┻━┻](https://github.com/jstepien/flip).

+# Failed Analyses

+For the 13% of repositories that aren't included, what went wrong?

+{{vega-count-chart}}
+{:sort-field "count"
+ :xlabel "count"
+ :ylabel "fail type"
+ :data

+{:empty-analyses 1398,
+ :max-bytes-limit-exceeded 31,
+ "java.lang.RuntimeException" 45,
+ "java.lang.IllegalArgumentException" 12,
+ "java.lang.NumberFormatException" 2,
+ "java.util.concurrent.ExecutionException" 2,
+ :download-error 10,
+ "java.lang.OutOfMemoryError" 62,
+ "java.lang.InterruptedException" 4,
+ :no-findings 128,
+ "java.lang.ThreadDeath" 1,
+ :read-error 6}
+}
+{{/vega-count-chart}}

+In the future, I'd like to do a better job of breaking down what errors happened during analysis, but here's the coarse breakdown for now.

+Descriptions:
+* `:empty-analyses`: No analysis was produced.
+The most common (only?) reason is that no project files were found (only deps.edn and project.clj supported).
+* `:no-findings`: Analysis succeeded without error, but no findings were found.
+In theory, this could mean that everything worked and there was just nothing to analyze, but I'm assuming that it's an error for now.
+* various Exceptions: Exceptions thrown while trying to analyze a project.
+* `:max-bytes-limit-exceeded`: Repository checkout was over file size limit (currently 100Mb).
+* `:download-error`: An exception was thrown while trying to download the repository from github.
+* `:read-error`: Analyses for each repository were saved to intermediate files before being aggregated.
+This error means the resulting analysis file was unreadable.

 # Biases

 I guess I wouldn't say the data is biased so much as unrefined.
 I tried simply looking at the "most popular X" among usages, but you get misleading results if you don't account for biases like: